mdjnewman/rotc/03-k8s-deploy/03-03-ingress/README.md

 The ingress definition has a `host` which is mapped to a domain name.

-The hosted zone of this domain includes a DNS A record on `dockercoins.wigarcia.com` with the ingress IP as its value.
+The hosted zone of this domain includes a DNS A record on `rotc.mdjnewman.me` with the ingress IP as its value.

-As a consequence, the DNS resolution of <http://dockercoins.wigarcia.com> works and through the ingress resource, the dockercoins service can also now be reached.
+As a consequence, the DNS resolution of <http://rotc.mdjnewman.me> works and through the ingress resource, the dockercoins service can also now be reached.

 ### Nginx ingress controller, one domain name, two services